andrewchavez-24/vacation-booking-api-portfolio/README.md

-# Vacation Booking API – Legacy Migration (Demo Overview)
+# 🧳 Vacation Booking API (Legacy Back-End Migration)

-> 📌 *This repository is public for demonstration purposes only.
-All code remains private in compliance with WGU’s academic integrity policy.*

-This project modernizes a legacy vacation booking backend by refactoring it into a clean and scalable Spring Boot REST API.
-It handles customer data, booking logic, and MySQL persistence — all using modern design principles and tools.

-## 🧰 Tech Stack
-- Java (OOP)
-- Spring Boot
+**Course:** Back-End Programming – Spring REST API for Legacy Migration
+**Tech Stack:** Java · Spring Boot · Spring Data JPA · MySQL · REST APIs · Lombok · GitLab

+---

+## 📋 Overview
+This RESTful API modernizes a legacy 1990s travel booking system using Java and Spring Boot.
+It supports full customer and vacation package management, with database persistence, input validation, and DTO-based API responses.
+The backend is designed to connect seamlessly with an Angular front-end and a MySQL database.

+---

+## 🎯 Features
-- RESTful APIs
+- RESTful API endpoints for creating, updating, and deleting bookings
+- MVC structure with controllers, services, and repositories
-- DTOs for clean API responses
+- DTOs and validation for clean, secure request/response handling
-- MySQL for persistent storage

-## 🎯 Key Features
+- Entity relationships managed with Spring Data JPA
+- Sample customer data seeded on application startup
+- Supports integration with front-end and external tools (e.g., Postman)

+---

+## 🛠️ What I Built
+- Developed full backend: controllers, services, entities, and repositories
-- Customer and booking endpoints with validation
+- Designed and documented REST API endpoints
-- Refactored legacy business logic into services and controllers
-- DTO-based JSON responses for client applications
-- Full CRUD operations for vacation packages and reservations
+- Implemented validation logic for customer and booking inputs
-- MySQL database integration

-## 📦 Tools & Concepts
-- IntelliJ IDEA
-- Postman (API testing)
-- MVC Architecture
-- Data validation with annotations
+- Integrated with MySQL and tested full-stack connectivity
-- API design best practices

-## 📸 Demo Screenshots
-*Postman/Swagger screenshots available upon request.*
+- Used GitLab for version control with clear commit history

+---

+## 📂 Repository
+🔗 [View Code on GitLab](#) *(private repo or placeholder link)*

+---

 ## 📬 Contact
 View my full developer portfolio at [andrewchavezportfolio.carrd.co](https://andrewchavezportfolio.carrd.co)